Manu343726/CppMeetupWorkshops/workshop1/posts/post2.md

  - **Modern C++ compilers are smart enough to optimize the output of the template system and the execution of the template system itself**.
 Beware of modern compiler capabilites, don't tie yourself to old speaks.
 There are template-related problems, of course, but these are usually not.
 By default, there is no exponential and mind blowing executable size increase.
  - **There are three cathegories of template argumments**, each with their own use cases and properties.
 Combine them to have a powerful metaprogramming toolbox.

  Don't be afraid if you haven't understood some of the examples provided here.
 They are not intended to be simple, but to show use cases of template metaprogramming.
-Want to understand them completely?
+Do you want to understand them completely?
 Come to the workshops!